Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Asymptotic analysis

-where $\delta_i = (\lambda_1 \dots \lambda_{\ell})^{-1/\ell}\lambda_i>0$ verify $\delta_1\dots \delta_{\ell} = 1$.
+where $\delta_i = \lambda_i/(\lambda_1 \cdots \lambda_{\ell})^{1/\ell}>0$ verify $\delta_1\cdots\delta_{\ell} = 1$.
 The comparison of $\Vol(\calE_{\alpha}^{\infty})$ and $\Vol(\calB_{\alpha}^{\infty})$ is then settled by the next proposition. \begin{proposition} Let $t>0$ and $(T_1, \dots , T_{\ell})$ be a random vector with an absolutely continuous spherical distribution, i.e. with a density of the form $f(x) = g(\|x\|^2),\ x \in \mathbb{R}^\ell$; assume furthermore that $g$ is non-increasing.
 For a fixed $t$, introduce $F_t(s, \delta) \coloneqq \mathbb{P}(\sum_{i=1}^{\ell} \delta_i (T_i+s_i)^2 \leq t)$, where $s = (s_1, \ldots, s_\ell)^\top\in\mathbb{R}^\ell$ and $\delta = (\delta_1, \ldots, \delta_\ell)^\top\in\mathbb{R}_+^\ell$.
 Then

-In particular, when $\lambda = 0$, $k = 0$, under the ellipticity assumption \eqref{eq:ellip_assumption} and under the assumptions of Proposition \ref{prop:asymptotics}, $\Vol(\calE_{\alpha}^{\infty}) \leq \Vol(\calB_{\alpha}^{\infty})$. \end{proposition} The property that the generator $g$ is nonincreasing is an unimodality assumption (see \cite{brandwein1978}, Definition 3.1.1).
+In particular, when $\lambda = 0$, $k = 0$ and under the ellipticity assumption \eqref{eq:ellip_assumption}, $\Vol(\calE_{\alpha}^{\infty}) \leq \Vol(\calB_{\alpha}^{\infty})$. \end{proposition} The property that the generator $g$ is nonincreasing is an unimodality assumption (see \cite{brandwein1978}, Definition 3.1.1).
 Proposition \ref{prop:barthe} relies on the observation that centered balls correspond to level sets of spherical distributions.
 Note that no moment assumptions are required for equation \eqref{eq:argmin_barthe} to hold.